-Why Choose Heavy Equipment Operations & Maintenance Diploma at CLC?
+Why Choose Heavy Equipment Operation & Maintenance Diploma at CLC?

-• Unique, one of a kind program within MnSCU.
+• Unique, one of a kind program within Minnesota State

 • Gain hands-on experience running equipment that’s fitted with the latest GPS technology

 • Construct real-life projects in our 360-acre operations field

 • Earn your commercial driver’s license

 Program Course Requirements